 About Us

-Maiko, Reyna, Delfino, Garrett, and Uriel
+Ordaz Children: Maiko, Marisol, Garrett, and Uriel

 SLO Goats & Sheep isn’t just a business—it’s a family way of life.
 Locally owned and operated, our grazing services are rooted in generations of hard work, love for the land, and deep family bonds.
 We believe in doing things the natural way, using our goats and sheep to manage vegetation, restore ecosystems, and reduce fire risks across San Luis Obispo County.
 Since 2021, we’ve helped neighbors, businesses, and communities care for their land, one property at a time—all while staying true to our family values.